SoftwareAG/c8y-releasenotes/content/release-10-17-0/announcements-10-17-0.md

 As of release 10.18+, wrong values for `pageSize` or `currentPage` result in a 422 (Unprocessable entity) HTTP status code instead of a 500 (Internal server error) HTTP status code.

-As of release 10.19+, the `totalPages` statistics value by default is no longer returned for REST API requests without search criteria.
+As of a future release, the `totalPages` statistics value by default is no longer returned for REST API requests without search criteria.
 A `withTotalPages=true` parameter has to be explicitly provided to the requests when `totalPages` is expected.

 For example: